-Voigt, a Republican, was the representative for Wisconsin's 2nd congressional district from 1925 to 1927.
+Voigt was the representative for Wisconsin’s 2nd congressional district and was a Republican.
+He served from 1925 to 1927.

 From Apr 1917 to Mar 1927, Voigt missed 281 of 1,260 roll call votes, which is 22.3%.
 This is worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.

 |Dec 1917-Feb 1918||34||6||17.6%||61st|

 |Dec 1918-Mar 1919||63||15||23.8%||66th|

 |Dec 1920-Mar 1921||92||16||17.4%||56th|